ArjoDas/speedFlags/README.md

 2. `.gitignore`
 - Specifies files and directories to be ignored by version control.

+3. `temp_files/temp1.py - temp4.py`
+- These scripts were used to obtain the flag svg codes from the REST Countries API.
+Though my initial plan was to get the svg codes from the REST Countries APIs directly through the front-end.
+It turned out to take too long and since quick delivery was important I downloaded the SVGs into my own `speedflags.db` and made my own APIs to serve the flags to the front end from there.

 ## Key Features and Design Choices

 1. **Modular JavaScript Architecture**: The game logic is organised into modular objects (e.g., `gameStatsObject`, `svgMethods`, `gameInitialiser`), promoting code organisation and maintainability.
 The initial version of `game.js` had virtually no use of Javascript objects, which made debugging very hard as functions were all over the place.
 This led to me eventually giving up on debugging and rewriting the `game.js` from scratch, which I named `newgame.js`.